Report: Vast Majority of Students and Families Effectively Managing Private Student Loans

 The latest Private Student Loan Report from MeasureOne provides a helpful glimpse into the private student loan industry — and some of the findings may surprise you.

 Contrary to student debt-related headlines, students and families continue to effectively manage private student loan payments today.
 In fact, the overwhelming majority are back to making regular payments despite the pandemic, and fewer than 1% of loans are defaulting annually.

-Private student lenders have an approach anchored on strong underwriting, assessing the borrowers’ ability to repay.
+Private student lenders have an approach anchored on strong underwriting, assessing a borrowers’ ability to afford a loan.
 High rates of cosigner participation also help keep delinquency and default rates low.
 This year was no different, with these rates at their lowest since 2015 — accounting for less than 1% of all private student loans across the industry.